witti-stephen/registry-creds/README.md

 ## How to setup

+1. Clone the repo and navigate to directory

-1. Edit the sample [replication controller](k8s/replicationController.yml) and update with your AWS account id
+2. Edit the sample [replication controller](k8s/replicationController.yml) and update with your AWS account id

-2. Create the replication controller
+3. Create the replication controller

   ```bash
   kubectl create -f k8s/replicationController.yml
   ```

-3. Make sure your EC2 instances have the following IAM permissions:
+4. Make sure your EC2 instances have the following IAM permissions:

   ```json
   {